enyosolutions/health-check-sch/README.md

 127.0.1.1	host.example.com host
 ```

-Afterwards `hostname --fqdn` should return the FQDN.
+Afterwards, `hostname --fqdn` should return the FQDN.
 Beware that `sch` will
 create new checks when the FQDN changes.